 Cooperation with Mauritania on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) began soon after the country became independent in 1960.

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH opened its office in the capital Nouakchott in 1991.
-Currently, 15 seconded and around 50 national staff work for GIZ in Mauritania.
-In addition, four integrated experts and two development workers assigned by GIZ are deployed with partner institutions.
+Currently 52 national and 16 international employees, 3 integrated specialists and 3 development workers are working in the country (as of 31.12.2017).